How to say “good” in Japanese

 - umi – 海 (うみ) : a noun meaning ‘sea’ in Japanese.

-- ni – に : a case particle used to indicate a place to which someone or something goes.
-In the example, this is used after “umi” to say where “I” will go.
+- ni – に : a case particle used to say where someone or something goes.
+In the example, this is used after “umi” to say where the speaker will go.

 - iki – 行き (いき) : one conjugation of the verb, “iku”, which means ‘to go’ in Japanese.
 In the example, it has been conjugated for the better connection with its following word.

 This is a typical usage of “yokereba”.
-In this example, it works as a part of the conditional clause which means ‘if the weather is good’.
-When we want to make a conditional clause with the meaning of ‘good’, ‘well’, or such in Japanese, this ba forms is useful.
+In this example, it works as a part of the conditional clause, “tenki ga yokereba”, which means ‘if the weather is good’ in Japanese.
+When we want to make a conditional clause in a sentence with adding the meaning of ‘good’, ‘well’, or such in Japanese, this ba form is useful.

 Summary

-In this blog post, I’ve explained the i-adjective, “yoi”, and its major conjugations.
-And I’ve explained how to use them through the example sentences.
+In this blog post, I’ve explained the definition and meanings of “yoi” and its major conjugations.
+And also, I’ve explained how to use them through the example sentences.
 Let me summarize them as follows.

-- yokute – 良くて (よくて) : the te form of “yoi”, meaning ‘good’, ‘well’, ‘fine’, ‘nice’, or such in Japanese.
-This can have a smooth connection with another adjective or a verb.
-When we want to use “yoi” before another adjective, this is useful.
+- yokute – 良くて (よくて) : the te form of “yoi”, which means ‘good’, ‘well’, ‘fine’, or such in Japanese.
+When we want to use “yoi” in front of another adjective, this te form is useful to make a smooth connection.

-- yokereba – 良ければ (よければ) : the ba form of “yoi”, used to make a conditional clause with the meaning of ‘good’, ‘well’, or such in Japanese.
+- yokereba – 良ければ (よければ) : the ba form of “yoi”, which makes a conditional clause in a sentence with meaning ‘good’, ‘well’, ‘fine’, or such in Japanese.

 Hope my explanations are understandable and helpful for Japanese learners.